Star Wars: Force Arena

-Star Wars: Force Arena is a discontinued 2017 Star Wars-themed player versus player real-time strategy mobile game from Netmarble and Lucasfilm Games, involving characters and military units that appeared in all major Star Wars film installments released before 2019.
+Star Wars: Force Arena was a 2017 Star Wars-themed player versus player real-time strategy mobile game from Netmarble and Lucasfilm Games, involving characters and military units that appeared in all major Star Wars film installments released before 2019.
 Players command various Star Wars military units in a card-powered multiplayer online battle arena (MOBA).
 It was released on January 12, 2017, for Android and iOS.

 It received generally favorable reviews according to review aggregator Metacritic.
 On the game's first anniversary, it had reached 6.5 million players.
 Servers were shut down on January 12, 2019, and the game was removed from digital storefronts.
-Critics gave high marks for the game's graphical and sound presentation.
-Gameplay reception was mixed.
+Critics praised the game's graphical and sound presentation.
+The gameplay received mixed reactions.
 Reviewers generally praised the MOBA aspects of the game, but were more critical of card collecting aspects.
-There was also division in regards to digital purchases.
 Some critics felt no need to spend money on the game, while others noted it suffered from pay-to-win mechanics prevalent in mobile games.